Skip to main content

 One door, four certifications, plus thermal engineering

 The practical advantage of a bespoke steel door is that fire, security and thermal performance are engineered into the same assembly rather than chosen between.
-Every SteelR door is FD30S rated, PAS 24 certified, SR3 rated to BS EN 1627 Class 3 and Secured by Design approved as the standard specification.
+Every SteelR door is FD30S rated, PAS 24:2022 certified, BS EN 1627:2011 RC4 single leaf, unglazed certified as Standard with LPS 1175 SR3 Enhanced upgrade available, and Secured by Design approved as the standard specification.
 The thermal break is built into the base profile so U-values meet or exceed Part L.

 Upgrades are available against every dimension.
 FD60 replaces FD30S where the application requires 60-minute integrity.
 SR4 under LPS 1175 Issue 8 replaces SR3 where a commercial-grade security certification is specified.
 Both can be applied to the same door assembly.
 The full specification stack is set out on the security specification page.